RagingRectangle/LeaderBot/README.md

 - **dailyUserLimit:** Number of trainers to display in daily leaderboards.
 - **allTimeUserLimit:** Number of trainers to display in all-time leaderboards.
 - **first/second/thirdPlace:** Emojis used next to top trainers.
+- **left/rightAxis:** Text for axis names.

 HistoryOptions
-- With how the bot is currently written only 25 options will be able to be used at once.
-- LeaderBot V2 will handle this.
-- Swap whichever options you want between the `historyOptions` and `unusedHistoryOptions` sections.
+- How each option will be displayed in graph labels.

+historyTypes
+- How each type of graph will be displayed to users in the dropdown list.

 ## Usage
 - Using PM2: `pm2 start leaderbot --name LeaderBot`
-- Slash commands will be registered in the guilds listed above.
+- Slash commands will be registered globally and work in all channels as well as DMs.
 - You can use channel perms to limit the bot access or use the server integration settings to limit the bot to only certain channels.
 - The `createLeaderboardCommand` will walk you through how to create one of the types of boards.
+(Only admins and in servers)
 - The `trainerHistoryCommand` will allow anyone with access to the bot to create graphs of trainer stats.
-- History responses will only be visable to the command user.

 ## Notes
 - If you need to edit or delete a board you can do so by opening `./config/boards.json`.

-## V2 Thoughts
-- Global commands instead to also be available in DMs.
-- Config option to turn hidden repsonses on/off.
-- Rework the history commands to allow more than 25 options to pick from.
-- Rework the reply and add components to allow users to easily switch between types of history/timespan.
-- Combine some into a single option (wins for each league, normal/legendary raids, etc).

-## V3 Thoughts
+## Future Thoughts
 - Look into caching user data for a short period to avoid spamming the databse.
 - Multi-trainer graphs to compare.